ShanmukhaSrinivas55/AWS-Project/README.md

 # AWS-Project
 Configuring a AWS web server to host a web microservice

--	Set up AWS EC2 web server and configure different services through Virtual Hosting and Mysql as DB Host setup
+-	Set up AWS EC2 web server and configure different services through Virtual Hosting.
--	Configured DNS and map it with the web server using Elastic IP
+-	Configured DNS and map it with the web server using Elastic IP.
 -	Uploaded the project over github and pulled the master branch to my server.
 -	Created a website using OMDB API and using tech stack including CSS, JS, Bootstrap, Express, React, Node.JS etc .
--	Tech involved include AWS EC2 Ubuntu image, Elastic IP load balancer, Virtual Hosting through ApacheV2, Confd Configuration, Version Control, DNS Config and full stack for microservice
+-	Tech involved include AWS EC2 Ubuntu image, Elastic IP load balancer, Virtual Hosting through ApacheV2, Confd Configuration, Version Control, DNS Config and full stack for microservice.
 -	This project is uploaded on the own personal web server and will be live over the domain name - www.shanmukhasrinivas.in

 # Getting started with NodeJS